Leonidas-0/customer-notification-service/README.md

 -   **End-to-End Validation**: The `UltimateTest.java` class provides a complete end-to-end test that simulates a complex user workflow, ensuring all parts of the system work together cohesively.
 -   **Test Isolation**: Each test class is isolated from others using `@DirtiesContext` to guarantee that tests do not interfere with one another and that results are reliable and repeatable.

-[cite_start]This robust testing strategy ensures that the application meets its functional requirements and is ready for deployment.
+This robust testing strategy ensures that the application meets its functional requirements and is ready for deployment.

 ## Getting Started